eurostat/NLP4Stat/README.md

 #### 4.2 Static data

-Some tables have to be fille in order for the project to work, such as:
+Some tables have to be filled in order for the project to work, such as:
 - Named entities
 - Modality